Iris-666/abc-student-repo/projects/projectA-growth/README.md

 #### Growth

-This project is about a growing tree.
+This project is about a growing tree. <br />
-The tree will firstly grow branches,
+The tree will firstly grow branches, <br />
-Then some leaves,
+Then some leaves, <br />
-And some more leaves,
+And some more leaves, <br />
-Finally flowers and fruits.
+Finally flowers and fruits. <br />
-Some leaves may fall down.
+Some leaves may fall down. <br />
-Some leaves will turn yellow slowly.
+Some leaves will turn yellow slowly. <br />
-However, if you try to speed up the growing,
+However, if you try to speed up the growing,<br />
-If you move the slider on the branches,
+If you move the slider on the branches,<br />
-The tree will no longer blossom and bear fruit.
+The tree will no longer blossom and bear fruit.<br />
-So please be patient,
+So please be patient,<br />
-Wait for the tree to grow, to bloom, to fruit.
+Wait for the tree to grow, to bloom, to fruit.<br />

 ![blooming tree](blooming-tree.png)
 ![withered tree](withered-tree.png)